samdods/DZLObjcAdditions/README.md

 The call to `dzlSuper` can be placed anywhere in the method, or it may be omitted completely (but that would defeat the objective).

 The code passed into the `dzlSuper` macro should be exactly what you would send to `super` if you were overriding this method, as in the example of `viewDidAppear:animated` above.
 You should not call `super` directly.

+Each method specified in an `@implementation_combine` must be implemented by the underlying class, otherwise an exception is raised (from a Foundation assertion).
+This is because it usually only makes sense to combine with a method that already exists.

 ### @implementation_safe